tmakatos/qemu/docs/devel/vfio-user.rst

 | Flags        | Reply bit set in reply |
 +--------------+------------------------+

-This request is sent from the client to the server to reset the device.
+This command message is sent from the client to the server to reset the device.

 Appendices
 ==========